 Amber (not technically a mineral or crystal since it has organic origins) is supposed to be super-duper expensive, right?
 So why all this cheap stuffs on the market?

-BUT, “almost” is not the same & the slight variation makes a huge difference!
+BUT, “almost” is not the same & the slight variation makes a huge difference in price!
 A reputable seller will make sure to note that copal is not true amber.

 [caption id="attachment_8972" align="aligncenter" width="614"] This is actually rough copal often sold as “amber”.[/caption]

-The value of amber is related to its scarcity, age, inclusions of extinct species & durability.
+So the value of amber is related to its scarcity, age, possible inclusions of extinct species & durability.

 [caption id="attachment_8984" align="aligncenter" width="576"] Various shades of polished Baltic Amber[/caption]

 Solvent test – Copal & plastic fakes won’t pass this test but it will damage your piece.
-Drip a few drops of fingernail polish remover or alcohol on your piece…if it gets tacky or sticky & the solvent takes on the color of the piece, Congrats!…you’ve got yourself a fake!
+Drip a few drops of nail polish remover (acetone) on your piece…if it gets tacky or sticky & the solvent takes on the color of the piece, sorry…it’s not amber.
 Real amber won’t bat an eyelash over this.

 Melt test – Real amber doesn’t melt, it burns.
 Copal & plastics will melt at a relatively low temperature (lower than 150 C/300F ).
-Yes, this is the same copal many use as incense due to the sweet scent it emits when burned.
-If it plastic, acccck!!
-The smell will be horrible!
+Yes, this is the same copal many burn as a lovely resin (emits a sweet scent it when burned.)
+If it’s plastic, acccck!!
+The smell will be horrible! *learned the hard way*

 Hot needle test– the tip of a hot needle will burn real amber, but copal or the fakes will melt, so best to try this on an area that no one will see as this will damage your piece too.

-Float test – Amber will float in salt water.
-That’s why it’s so easy to harvest amber along the beach of the Baltic Sea. for locals on the Baltic Coast to find it washed up on beaches, especially after storm events.
-The amber gets stirred up from a layer known as blue earth, which is beneath layers of silt and clay on the ocean floor.
+Float test – Amber & copal both will float in salt water.
+That’s why it’s so easy to harvest amber along the beach of the Baltic Sea…locals will find it washed up on beaches, especially after storm events.
+The amber gets stirred up from a layer known as “blue earth”, which is beneath layers of silt + clay on the ocean floor.
 To do this test, mix about 1 part salt to 2 parts water and dissolve the salt completely.
 Drop your piece into the mixture.
-Plastic and copal will drop out, while amber floats.
+Plastic or glass will sink, while amber or copal floats.

-Here are some tests you can do to see if you have copal or the real deal:
+Here are some tests you can do to see if you have a plastic fake, copal or the real deal:

 Amber also has some cool electrical properties that I wrote about a while back too.
 Amber & copal will get a negative electric charge while glass will be positively charged.